 The Rotterdam Convention was adopted at a conference in Rotterdam in September 1998.
-The Australian Government deposited its instrument of ratification for the Rotterdam Convention on 20 May 2004.
-Obligations relating to the Convention came into force for Australia on 18 August 2004.
+Australia ratified the Rotterdam Convention on 20 May 2004 with obligations coming into force for Australia on 18 August 2004.

 What is PIC?

-Prior Informed Consent (PIC) is a procedure that:
+PIC is a procedure that:

 - helps participating countries learn more about the characteristics of potentially hazardous chemicals that may be shipped to them